Picture This (2025 film): Production

 Set in London, the film is produced by Ben Pugh and Erica Steinberg for 42 and directed by Prarthana Mohan.
 Josh Horsfield and Kari Hatfield are executive producers.
 Nikita Lalwani has written the script which is based on the 2024 Australian film Five Blind Dates, written by Shuang Hu and Nathan Ramos-Park.
 Picture This entered post-production in March 2024.

 Simone Ashley and Hero Fiennes Tiffin lead the cast.
 The cast also includes Sindhu Vee, Phil Dunster, Nikesh Patel, Adil Ray, Kulvinder Ghir and Asim Chaudhry.

 Release

 The film was released on 6 March 2025 through streaming service Amazon Prime Video.

-Critical response
+Reception

 On the review aggregator site, Rotten Tomatoes, 45% from 31 critics of reviews shared were positive.